auzias/ibrdtn-api/README.md

         }
 ```

+Added to sending and receving bundles, the command `neighbor list` from the `protocol extended` is also available.
+To perform this method, call `List<String> BpApplication::getNeighborList()`.

 How does it work ?
 ------------------
 The two main classes are [Dispatcher](src/org/ibrdtnapi/dispatcher/Dispatcher.java) and [BpApplication](src/org/ibrdtnapi/BpApplication.java).
 [Dispatcher](src/org/ibrdtnapi/dispatcher/Dispatcher.java) is the class that manages the communication with the daemon through the two communicators (input and output).
 It notifies received bundles to the [BpApplication](src/org/ibrdtnapi/BpApplication.java) and sends bundles to the daemon on behalf of [BpApplication](src/org/ibrdtnapi/BpApplication.java).
 The [CommunicatorInput](src/org/ibrdtnapi/dispatcher/CommunicatorInput.java), among other classes, sets the state of the [Dispatcher](src/org/ibrdtnapi/dispatcher/Dispatcher.java).
 States are used so the [Dispatcher](src/org/ibrdtnapi/dispatcher/Dispatcher.java) does not send a bundle while fetching a received one.